See all Profiles

 BEFORE ACADEMIA

 Prior to her academic career, Abiola garnered three decades of performance and choreography experience.
 When Abiola founded the traditional African dance company, Suwabi African Ballet, in Newport News, VA, she specialized in African dance ballets.
 She served as Artistic Director for 15 years until she relocated to Washington, DC to peruse her Ph.D. at Howard University.
-During her tenure as Artistic Director, in addition to hundreds of performances, Abiola researched, wrote, directed, choreographed, and produced historical African dance ballets.
+During her tenure as Artistic Director, in addition to 1000+ performances, presentations, and choreographic works, Abiola researched, wrote, directed, choreographed, and produced historical African dance ballets.
 Abiola's artistic awards include: Virginia Foundation for the Humanities (VFH) Master Folk Artist Award, SeVAA Excellence in the Arts Award, VMEA Outstanding Contribution to Music Award, among others.

 Abiola performed nationally and internationally.
 She received numerous grants and awards, and was consistently featured on radio and TV broadcast stations including PBS, NBC, CBS, and WHRO.